Basic Commands

 The merge_bin

 command will merge multiple binary files (of any kind) into a single file that can be flashed to a device later.
-Any gaps between the input files are padded with 0xFF bytes (same as unwritten flash contents).
+Any gaps between the input files are padded based on the selected output format.

 For example: